AndraIonescu/reproducing-schema-matching/README.md

 # Reproducing schema matching algorithms

-The repository contains the algorithms presented in [1] and [2] and reproduced according to the specifications indicated in the papers.
+The repository contains the algorithms presented in [1] and [2] and reproduced in a master thesis according to the specifications indicated in the papers.

 [1] [Zhang, Meihui, et al. "Automatic discovery of attributes in relational databases."
 Proceedings of the 2011 ACM SIGMOD International Conference on Management of data.
 2011.](https://dl.acm.org/doi/pdf/10.1145/1989323.1989336?casa_token=rBsHeImB_M8AAAAA:XW3PK9oDVGKSXtuIgbLkE-R2VyE1_Ym2SOoRvx3puR2BE2kSASiPHGGs3hDWrFizLK5B6DZjkLnA)